madprops/blog/docs/close.md

 And I have no need to use the intended DPI changing action anyway.

 I just let it work at the DPI setting that's most comfortable all the time.

+## Taps

+I made a library for awesomewm to detect double click/tap/press and perform an action.

+You can find it [here] (https://github.com/madprops/awesome-setup/tree/master/madwidgets/doubletap).